Cochise: Border tensions and fighting

 Beginning with early Spanish colonization around 1600, the Apache suffered tension and strife with European settlers until the greater part of the area was acquired by the United States in 1850 following the Mexican War.
 For a time, the two peoples managed peaceful relations.
 In the late 1850s, Cochise may have supplied firewood for the Butterfield Overland Mail stagecoach station at Apache Pass.

 The tenuous peace did not last, as American encroachment into Apache territory continued.
 In 1861, the Bascom affair was a catalyst for armed confrontation.
 An Apache raiding party had driven away a local rancher's cattle and kidnapped his 12-year-old stepson (Felix Ward, who later became known as Mickey Free).
 Cochise and his band were mistakenly accused of the incident (which had been carried out by another band, Coyotero Apache).
 Army officer Lt.
 George Bascom invited Cochise to the Army's encampment in the belief that the warrior was responsible for the incident.
 Cochise maintained his innocence and offered to look into the matter with other Apache groups, but the officer tried to arrest him.
 Cochise escaped by drawing a knife and slashing his way out of the tent, but was shot at as he fled.

 Bascom captured some of Cochise's relatives, who apparently were taken by surprise as Cochise escaped.
 Cochise eventually also took hostages to use in negotiations to free the Apache Indians.
 However, the negotiations fell apart, because the arrival of U.S. troop reinforcements led Cochise to believe that the situation was spiraling out of his control.
 Both sides eventually killed all their remaining hostages.
 Cochise went on to carry out about 11 years of relentless warfare, reducing much of the Mexican/American settlements in southern Arizona to a burned-out wasteland.
 Dan Thrapp estimated the total death toll of settlers and Mexican/American travelers as 5,000, but most historians believe it was more likely a few hundred.
 The mistaken arrest of Cochise by Lt.
 Bascom is still remembered by the Chiricahua's descendants today, who describe the incident as "Cut the Tent".

-Cochise joined with his father-in-law Mangas Coloradas (Red Sleeves, Kan-da-zis Tlishishen), the powerful Chihenne-Chiricahua chief, in a long series of retaliatory skirmishes and raids on the white settlements and ranches.
-The Battle of Dragoon Springs was one of these engagements.
+Cochise joined his father-in-law Mangas Coloradas (Red Sleeves, Kan-da-zis Tlishishen), the powerful Chihenne-Chiricahua chief, in a long series of retaliatory skirmishes and raids on the white settlements and ranches.
+The First Battle of Dragoon Springs was one of these engagements.
 During the raids, many people were killed, but the Apache quite often had the upper hand.
 The United States was distracted by its own internal conflict of the looming Civil War, and had begun to pull military forces out of the area.
 Additionally, the Apaches were highly adapted to living and fighting in the harsh terrain of the Southwest.
 Many years passed before the US Army, using tactics conceived by General George Crook and later adopted by General Nelson A. Miles, was able to effectively challenge the Apache warriors on their own lands.